 Eastern arranged for an irrevocable standby letter of credit to secure our loan from Citibank and we agreed to indemnify Eastern in respect of its obligations under the standby letter of credit.
 We pledged our patents and certain tax losses and pools as security for its indemnity obligations and also agreed to issue common share purchase warrants and pay certain fees to Eastern.
-The loan was repaid in 2017 as more particularly described under "General Development of Business - Financing - Repayment of Loan".
+The loan was repaid in December 2017.